 Some mothers on the other hand, are able to continue to have a career as they have family support from their own parents.
 Ms Sandra Lim shares that she is blessed to have parents who willingly help her take care of her 3-month-old and 4-year-old daughter.
 On top of that, it helps that her workplace is 15 minutes away from her parents’ place and that her boss is flexible in allowing her to manage both her work and her daughters

 NTUC U Family conducted a Happiness Poll to find out the state of mind and well-being of Singaporeans in November 2012.
 About 5,720 U Family members were polled: 61% indicated they were happy, 34% gave a neutral response, and 5% said they were unhappy.

 A supportive network and marriage and parenthood were found to be contributing factors to happiness.

-However many respondents indicated lack of workplace support, inadequate family and personal time.
+However many respondents indicated a lack of workplace support, and inadequate family and personal time.

 When asked what would make them happier in the poll, work-life balance and financial stability came up tops.

 Choosing between work and family for mothers (and fathers too) is not just exclusive to Singapore, it is a worldwide concern.
 A career is not about having a job where parents have to slog it out every day with long hours, low pay and little career prospects.

 For most employees, a career means having a Progressive Wage Model where they are given career advancement opportunities, space to improve their skills and productivity, and paid fairly for the quality of work and contribution to the company.